jonniek/mpv-scripts/README.md

 A collection of all my scripts.
 Small ones are in this repo and bigger ones are linked to.

+&nbsp;&nbsp;What are lua scripts?
+[Mpv.io lua documentation](https://mpv.io/manual/master/#lua-scripting)
+&nbsp;&nbsp;Where do I put them?
+[Unix](https://mpv.io/manual/stable/#files) [Windows](https://mpv.io/manual/stable/#files-on-windows)

 ##Small scripts inside this repo
 Script tags below are keybindings you can add to input.conf
 ###[appendUrl](https://github.com/donmaiq/mpv-scripts/blob/master/appendURL.lua)